cenodude/CrossWatch/README.md

 **CrossWatch/CW** is a synchronization engine that keeps your **Plex, Jellyfin, Emby, SIMKL, Trakt, AniList, TMDb, MDBList and Tautulli** in sync.
 It runs locally with a web UI where you link accounts, define sync pairs, run them manually or on a schedule, and review stats and history.
 CW also includes its own tracker to keep your data safe with snapshots.
+With Profiles, you can manage separate sync setups for yourself and for friends or family too, with their own servers and/or tracker API's.

 Supported: **Movies** and **TV shows / episodes / Seasons**\
 Supported: **Plex, Emby, Jellyfin, MDBList, Tautulli, AniList, Trakt, SIMKL, TMDb and CW internal tracker**\